 Sometimes you need to feel more awake and energized immediately.
 Here are different tips you can test and see what works for you.

-The 10-minute walk left participants feeling energized for 2 hours afterwards and provided much more energy than the candy bar.
+The 10-minute walk left participants feeling energised for 2 hours afterwards and provided much more energy than the candy bar.
 That’s because walking and other similar activities pump oxygen through your veins and muscles, which lifts your mood and makes you feel ready for action.

 If you get tired at your desk, get up and go for a short walk.
 Or maybe you’d rather...